 Best Spanish Banks For Expats In Spain?

 Most if not all of the banks above are worth a try.
-Most Spanish banks will have English speaking staff availalble within their branches, especially on the coast and in areas where there are more expat residents.
+Most Spanish banks will have English speaking staff available within their branches, especially on the coast and in areas where there are more expat residents.
 From personal experience, Cajamar and Sol Bank have always been very good.

 Private Health Insurance in Spain